thedevi-l/eng_coffee_bot/README.md

 | `requirements.txt` | Python dependencies                      |
 | `keep_alive.sh` | Keeps the bot running continuously           |

+### ⏰ Weekly Auto-Matching

+The bot uses APScheduler to automatically match and message users every Saturday based on similar interests and level.

 #### 🚀 How to Deploy on Replit

 ### 1. **Create a new Python Repl**